cryptiumlabs/juvix/doc/Witch/intro-to-witch.md

 proofs due to the lack of mathematical maturity, even though they do understand the subject matter at hand.

-We believe that program verification don't have to be like this, and we did something about it.
+We believe that program verification doesn't have to be like this, and we did something about it.
 We created an assistant tool for theorem provers that puts together many different strategies for proof automation.
 Our specification for such an assistant for Juvix uses algebraic effects and